ShobanChiddarth/Dental-Patient-Management-System/src/help.md

                  You must provide `treatmentID`
 - update treatment: update treatment in in table `treatments` in database `SrisakthiPatients` You must provide `treatmentID`
-NOTE: You can\'t remove treatments
+NOTE: You can't remove treatments

 END OF HELP